 Performance details Venue: Musiikkitalo, Helsinki

 This morning we depart Helsinki by train and head to St Petersburg, a journey of just under four hours.
-After arriving and checking in our hotel, we stroll to the little visited Kunstkamera, to explore the collection assembles by Peter the Great and demonstrating his interest in the Baltic and western Europe.
+After arriving and checking in our hotel, we orientate ourselves with a cruise on St Petersburg’s network of canals, passing by the city’s grandest buildings.
 This evening we dine in a local restaurant.
 (B, D)

 Performance details Venue: Mariinsky, Theatre

 The morning is set aside for a guided visit to the Hermitage Museum, one of the world’s great repositories of art.
 Our focus will be on the excellent Dutch collection assembled by Peter the Great and indicative of his admiration of the seafaring nations of northern Europe, but there will be plenty of time to explore other parts of the collection.
-This afternoon there is the option of a visit to the Menshikov Palace, once the residence of Peter’s chief minister, and today a branch of the Hermitage Museum, dedicated to 17th and 18th century fine and decorative arts.
+The afternoon is free to stay on at the Hermitage or to continue exploring St Petersburg’s many attractions.
 This evening we share a farewell meal in a local restaurant.
 (B, D)

 The tour ends after breakfast.
 A late check out is available for passengers departing on flights leaving later tonight.
-Robert will be happy to advise on optional activities during the day.
+Matthew will be happy to advise on optional activities during the day.
 (B)